Orange County Prospective Projects

 - Organize local farmers, parks, and tourism accomodations

 - Incubator/Community-Use Kitchen: Design & Business Plan

 Orange County boasts abundant land for growing food and resourceful, innovative citizens who are willing to work hard to provide for themselves and their families in an economically depressed county.
-Having access to an incubator kitchen could open up opportunities for some local citizens to create their own small business and bake or cook products to sell at local and regional stores and markets as well as online.
-This would provide another avenue to make a full or partial income, giving and contributing goods they can take pride in.
+Having access to an incubator kitchen could open up opportunities for some local citizens to create their own small business and baking or cook products to sell at local and regional stores and markets as well as online.
+This would provide another avenue to make a full or partial income giving and contributing goods they can take pride in.
 In addition, a community kitchen would be a way for people to gather together to make food for each other for community events and to process garden harvests together as a community.
-An incubator kitchen could also be used as a teaching kitchen to offer healthy cooking and eating classes to the community.
+An incubator kitchen could also be used as a teaching kitchen to offer healthy cooking and eating classes to our community.

 - Determine suitable location for incubator kitchen